Australia shares close lower as U.S. stimulus appears elusive

 “I’m very doubtful that we will get any stimulus agreement being this so close to the election...
 It has the potential to put either party at a disadvantage if they were to agree with something now,” said Brad Smoling, managing director at Smoling Stockbroking.

-Oil Search closed 3.7% lower after hitting a two-week low earlier in the day, while Santos slipped 1.9%.
+Oil Search OSH.AX closed 3.7% lower after hitting a two-week low earlier in the day, while Santos STO.AX slipped 1.9%.

-Financials fell 0.5% after earlier touching their lowest level in more than a week.
-The “Big Four” banks - Australia and New Zealand Banking Group, National Australia Bank Commonwealth Bank of Australia and Westpac Banking Corp - slipped between 0.5% and 0.8%.
+Financials .AXFJ fell 0.5% after earlier touching their lowest level in more than a week.
+The "Big Four" banks - Australia and New Zealand Banking Group ANZ.AX, National Australia Bank NAB.AX Commonwealth Bank of Australia CBA.AX and Westpac Banking Corp WBC.AX - slipped between 0.5% and 0.8%.

-Gold stocks declined 0.7% as bullion prices retreated.
-Resolute Mining fell 6.4% and Chalice Gold Mines lost 6.7%.
+Gold stocks .AXGD declined 0.7% as bullion prices retreated.
+Resolute Mining RSG.AX fell 6.4% and Chalice Gold Mines CHN.AX lost 6.7%.
+[GOL/]

-Miners finished 0.2% higher, with both BHP Group and Rio Tinto adding about 1%.
+Miners .AXMM finished 0.2% higher, with both BHP Group BHP.AX and Rio Tinto RIO.AX adding about 1%.

 Our Standards: The Thomson Reuters Trust Principles.